mit-oidc-client/mit-oidc-client/README.md

 Live example can be found at: <https://unofficial-oidc-client.xvm.mit.edu>

+A short presentation summarizing our project can be found [here](https://docs.google.com/presentation/d/1_L9uNqXT8jQCf2XUvjioHke7KBq4loDDfeWcYvIzTNI/edit?usp=sharing).

 ## Goal

 We want to provide an easy-to-use template for MIT students looking to develop secure web services that supports MIT Touchstone authentication.

-While supporting [documentation](https://ist.mit.edu/oidc) exists to do user authentication using [MIT OpenID Connect](https://oidc.mit.edu/) service, we feel there is a knowledge gap and technical barrier that prevents its widespread adoption.
+While [supporting documentation](https://ist.mit.edu/oidc) exists to do user authentication using [MIT OpenID Connect](https://oidc.mit.edu/) service, we feel there is a knowledge gap and technical barrier that prevents its widespread adoption.
 In this project, we hope to provide a simple and secure client implementation that MIT student developers can adopt to quickly get authentication in their web services.

 ## What is included?

-- Basic template for a **secure web service** containing front-end (React.JS) and API back-end (Express.js)
+- Basic template for a **secure web service** containing front-end (React.js) and API back-end (Express.js)
 - Features for **integration with Touchstone authentication** via MIT OpenID Connect (OIDC) service
   - Includes code for securely requesting, parsing, and validating OAuth tokens from MIT OIDC
   - Provides logic for how to use those tokens to request information about users